March is National Peanut Month: Should I Give My Baby Peanut Butter?

 The LEAP study’s results have prompted several leading medical organizations to publish guidelines recommending early, sustained peanut introduction for babies.

-Notably, in their new guidelines, the American Academy of Allergy, Asthma and Immunology (AAAAI); the American College of Allergy, Asthma, and Immunology (ACAAI); and the CSACI (Canadian Society of Allergy and Clinical Immunology) recommend early peanut introduction for all babies, regardless of their risk for peanut allergy.
+Notably, guidelines from the American Academy of Allergy, Asthma and Immunology (AAAAI); the American College of Allergy, Asthma, and Immunology (ACAAI); and the CSACI (Canadian Society of Allergy and Clinical Immunology) recommend early peanut introduction for all babies, regardless of their risk for peanut allergy.

-The AAAAI guidelines state, in order “peanut… should be introduced around 6 months of life, but not before 4 months.”
+The AAAAI guidelines state that “peanut… should be introduced around 6 months of life, but not before 4 months” to give babies the best chance at safely eating peanut in the future.

 The AAAAI guidelines recommend feeding babies 2 grams of peanut protein at least three times per week, starting as early as 4-6 months of age.
 These amounts are based directly on the amounts of peanut given in the landmark LEAP study.